itu-square/gauss-privug/README.md

-# gauss-privug
+# Gauss Privug

 Proof of concept implementation of a Privug backend featuring an exact Bayesian inference engine based on multivariate Gaussian distributions.

-# Examples
+# Content of the repository

+This repository accompanies the paper "Exact and Efficient Bayesian Inference for Privacy Risk Quantification".

-This repository contains several examples and benchmarks for the inference engine.
-The examples can be run in the notebook eval.ipynb
+This repository contains the public statistics release case study and the benchmarks for the scalability evaluation of the inference engine.
+The examples can be executed in the notebook `eval.ipynb`.
+The folder `case_study_files` contains the files for the case study.
+The scalability folder `scalability_files` contains the template programs for the scalability evaluation.
+The evaluation functions in `utils/eval.py` instantiate the benchmark programs with increasing number of variables.